pchicociv/inventory-example/README.md

 ### Security

-Security has been simplified and there isn't any implementation for user or client registering, token generation, or any cryptograhpic function for user validation.
+Security has been simplified and there isn't any implementation for user or client registering, token generation, or any cryptographic function for user validation.

 The system does implement the logic for basic user authentication and token validation, with predefined and constant values for keys.

-OAuth2 and OpenId Connect usage could be easily added with a third party authorizarion service such as [IdentityServer](https://github.com/IdentityServer/IdentityServer3)
+OAuth2 and OpenId Connect usage could be easily added to with a third party authorization service such as [IdentityServer](https://github.com/IdentityServer/IdentityServer3)

 ### Serilog

-Logging in a production environment requires a lot of decissions.
+Logging in a production environment requires a lot of decisions.
 Some logs may be just written to a text file while others may require to be sent to an alert system, or be processed by a big data engine.

 For this demo, logs are written to debug output window.
-In a production environment we may go for an structured application log engine like [Seq](https://getseq.net/) instead.
+In a production environment, we may go for a structured application log engine like [Seq](https://getseq.net/) instead.
-Probably cloud based.
+Probably cloud-based.

-Also we may implement a wrapper around Serilog for sharing purposes as well as hiding Serilog behind an interface to ease future changes.
+Also, we may implement a wrapper around Serilog for sharing purposes as well as hiding Serilog behind an interface to ease future changes.

 ### SpecFlow

-Tests in Inventory.Specs must run secuentially in order to avoid problems with the items in the inventory for each test.
+Tests in Inventory.Specs must run sequentially in order to avoid problems with the items in the inventory for each test.
-We can configure this behaviour in AssemblyInfo.cs:
+We can configure this behavior in AssemblyInfo.cs:

 ```c#
 [assembly:CollectionBehavior(DisableTestParallelization = true)]